How To Discipline Your Child In Public

 I know it can be hard to control your kids’ tantrums in public particularly if you are still very new to parenting.
 There will definitely be a few challenges when it comes to disciplining your child in public.

 This is because; there is a fine line between disciplining in public and disciplining in the privacy of your own home.
-It can be a traumatizing and humiliating experience for your child, making him/her feel badly about their actions.
+It can be a traumatizing and humiliating experience for your child, making him/her feel bad about their actions.

 So, here are a few effective methods to keep in mind whenever your child is having a meltdown the next time around.